jacobjmarks/switch-stack/README.md

 See [Switch Firmwares | Darthsternie's Firmware Archive](https://darthsternie.net/switch-firmwares/).

+Place archive contents into a `firmware` folder at the SD root.
 Install with Daybreak (bundled with Atmosphere).

 # Payloads